zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-01-06】[ChristianLempa / homelab](https://github.com/ChristianLempa/homelab) - This is my entire homelab documentation files.
+Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more.
+* 【2024-01-06】[llenotre / maestro](https://github.com/llenotre/maestro) - Unix-like kernel written in Rust
+* 【2024-01-06】[zju3dv / street_gaussians](https://github.com/zju3dv/street_gaussians) - Code for "Street Gaussians for Modeling Dynamic Urban Scenes"
+* 【2024-01-06】[blindma1den / Programming-Skills-Level0](https://github.com/blindma1den/Programming-Skills-Level0) - This repository contains a series of entry-level exercises that can be solved in any programming language.
+The purpose of these exercises is to develop your programming logic.
+This repository is the first in a series of more exercises to improve your programming skills.
+* 【2024-01-06】[guoqincode / Open-AnimateAnyone](https://github.com/guoqincode/Open-AnimateAnyone) - Unofficial Implementation of Animate Anyone
+* 【2024-01-06】[attractivechaos / plb2](https://github.com/attractivechaos/plb2) - A programming language benchmark
+* 【2024-01-06】[ktock / container2wasm](https://github.com/ktock/container2wasm) - Container to WASM converter
 * 【2024-01-05】[xiaolai / everyone-can-use-english](https://github.com/xiaolai/everyone-can-use-english) - 人人都能用英语
 * 【2024-01-05】[ali-vilab / dreamtalk](https://github.com/ali-vilab/dreamtalk) - Official implementations for paper: DreamTalk: When Expressive Talking Head Generation Meets Diffusion Probabilistic Models
 * 【2024-01-05】[Frrrrrrrrank / auto_job__find__chatgpt__rpa](https://github.com/Frrrrrrrrank/auto_job__find__chatgpt__rpa) - This is a tool used to automatically generate a cover letter using chatgpt based on your resume and job description and send messages to bosses in China.